Using Gross Margin % or $ to Analyze Cash Flow

 So, in this example, we see that we have more money to cash flow our business from Product B even though its Gross Margin % was almost half of Product A.

 In my stores, we wanted "keystone" margins or 50%.
-It meant that if we paid $50 for the item, then we needed to sell it for $100 to get 50% gross margin.
+It meant that if we paid $50 for the item, then we needed to sell it for $100 to get a 50% gross margin.
 You use the margin % of the category you are working with to set the IMU or Initial Markup.
 If you are just starting out, we recommend studying your peers to know how to set your margins.
 The truth is, an independent retailer rarely gets any advantage on cost from a supplier when they only have a couple of stores.
 To make a big difference, you have to have lots of stores.

 In fact, most suppliers give the same cost (price) to every retailer in the country.
 Therefore, you either have to raise your IMU and be overpriced for your market or look to control your margins in your markdowns.